dailydotdev/daily/arch/adr-001-app-infra.md

 * Zero scale for background processes when idle
 * Easily manage traffic between new versions
 * Dedicated monitoring for every service
-* HTTPS communicated by default
+* HTTPS communication by default
 * Secure services using Google IAM

 ### Negative Consequences